 You won’t miss the lack of lettuce or desserts on the menu, as traditional sides with a twist more than fill the gap: jalapeno cilantro coleslaw, bacon, blue cheese potato salad, and made-to-order mac and cheese.
 Take leftovers for tomorrow’s lunch; the entrée weighs a pound.

 If you’re starving try their “ultimate carnivore food challenge.”
 If you can eat The Boss Logg Meatwich, with one side, the made-to-order mac, and cheese, with two types of meat, you’ll get it for free, along with a t-shirt, a complimentary beer, and your photograph on the wall!
 However, understand, eating the Boss Logg is no small accomplishment, with 18 layers including two burger patties, bacon, pork, brisket, cheddar, American and Pepper Jack cheese, fries, bacon gravy, hot garlic sauce, jalapenos, and a sunny-side-up egg.

 And if it’s your first time visiting this restaurant I’m sure you will be coming for more.
 Just like I did.

 - Meat’s closed on Mondays.
 Sometimes they run out of meat and close early.

 - Sunday afternoon at about 3:00 p.m. is a great time to visit.
 Typically waiting is minimal at that time.

-My favorite dish is the brisket tacos.
-The briskets bark comes from the rub featuring cayenne pepper and brown sugar.
+My favorite food here is the brisket tacos.
+Their briskets bark comes from the rub featuring cayenne pepper and brown sugar.
 A favorite side is the corn cake that comes with each entrée.
 The hint of sweetness balances out the meat’s smokiness.
-Wash it down with one of the cold local artisan beers.
+Make sure to wash their amazing food down with their cold local artisan craft beer.

 - Saddleback BBQ is closed on Sundays.